petermr/pyamiimage/README.md

 ## branches

 * tess_anuv - tesseract to create words and phrases
 * nodes_and_islands. analysis of components using sknw and nx_graph.
+Able to extract arrows and merge with textboxes Now merged back into main.

 Provides a wrapper for `sknw` and `networkX`.